Illumina/NirvanaDocumentation/docs/core-functionality/transcript-consequence-impacts.md

 :::caution Known Issues
 The consequence `splice_polypyrimidine_tract_variant`, is rated as `low` by VEP.
-However, this consequence is not annotated by Nirvana, therefore the impact will also not be provided.
+However, this consequence is not annotated by Illumina Annotator, therefore the impact will also not be provided.
 :::

 ## Example Transcript